 - Feeling of being pulled in one direction

 Vertigo is not the same as feeling lightheaded.
 A person who is lightheaded does not have a feeling of movement.

-The doctor will ask about your symptoms and health history.
+The doctor will ask about symptoms and health history.
 A physical exam will be done.
-Tests to look for a cause may include:
+To look for a cause the doctor may also do:

 - Blood tests

 - Head maneuvers—the doctor will move a person's head to help find out the cause of vertigo

 - Blood pressure test, both lying down and standing up